 Before catching the train to Wrocław two days earlier, or I should say, before missing the train to Wrocław, for miss it I did through not paying attention to the times printed on the ticket, and finding myself with a couple of hours to kill before the next train, I had taken a walk which included a visit to the Market Square, an unremarkable expanse of paving stones with a couple of tram lines running through it bounded by modern office/retail buildings.
 The bleak modernity is broken by the neo classical lines of the Silesian Theatre on the eastern side but other than that it’s not much to write home about.

 On the southern edge there is a raised area with seating for some local catering outlets and an ornamental fountain but on the whole it is as I have said, pretty unremarkable, plain even.
 When I was here two years ago there was a bit of building work going on and what they have done is to “install” a river, well, an ornamental river which flows across the plaza to the north of the Rynek, it is lined with palms in large pots and there are sun loungers distributed along its length and I am pleased to say that it all looks quite good.
-There is in fact a real river underneath all this, there must be because it appears from underneath the road/tramway on the eastern side of the Rynek and wends its way through a canyon of building walls.
+There is actually a real river underneath all this, the Rawa and it appears from underneath the road/tramway on the eastern side of the Rynek and wends its way through a canyon of building walls.